What is FERPA?

 Schools must abide by federal guidelines of FERPA, but each may do things a little differently.
 You can typically find your college’s FERPA policy and guidelines by searching on their website or Googling [your school’s name] + FERPA.

 The most common way you’ll interact with your school’s FERPA guidelines is your information being listed in the student directory.
-Most schools will list student’s information on this directory and only omit it if you opt out.
+Some schools may list students' information on this directory and only omit it if you opt out.
 Typically, school directories may list the following information:

 - Name